palladium-coin/pallectrum/README.md

 For detailed installation instructions, including dependencies and platform-specific notes, see the [original Electrum documentation](README-ELECTRUM.md#getting-started).

+## User Guide

+For a comprehensive guide on how to use Pallectrum, including wallet creation, sending/receiving transactions, backup procedures, and advanced features, please refer to the **[User Guide](user-guide.md)**.

+The guide covers:
+- Creating and restoring wallets
+- Sending and receiving Palladium
+- Wallet backup and security best practices
+- Advanced features (multi-signature, hardware wallets, etc.)
+- Troubleshooting common issues

 ## Building Binaries

 Pallectrum includes Docker-based build systems for reproducible builds: